 A standard couch will last for seven to 15 years—this time frame will vary depending on its construction and how you use it.
 In general, you can expect a well-made sleeper sofa to last a similar length of time, but it also depends on how you use it.
 If the sofa bed is used as a couch the majority of the time, it will last longer than if you’re using it as a bed on a regular basis.
 If the mattress of your sleeper sofa begins to wear down, you may be able to find a replacement mattress, which will save you from having to replace the whole piece.

 Can you leave sheets on a sofa bed?

 When folding away a sleeper sofa, you can simply leave the sheets on the mattress, if desired.
 This won’t affect the bed’s ability to be folded up, and it’s often convenient if the bed is going to be used several days in a row, as you won’t have to remake the mattress every night.
 However, if you’re not planning to use the mattress again for some time, you’ll want to take the sheets off, and linens will often get musty or dirty if they’re left folded up in the sofa.

 Why Trust The Spruce?

-This article was written by Camryn Rabideau, a freelance writer who has written for The Spruce since 2017.
+This article was researched and written by Camryn Rabideau, a freelance writer who has written for The Spruce since 2017.
 With a background in interior design, she’s an expert on all things home and has ample experience testing sofas and other large pieces of furniture.